 The Environment Protection Act 2017 introduces a 'general environmental duty' and 'unreasonable noise' provisions that apply to wind turbine noise emissions at wind energy facilities.
 The Environment Protection Regulations 2021 also set specific requirements for compliance.

 These requirements address the general environmental duty to minimise harm to human health and the environment.
 Also, wind energy facilities must not emit unreasonable noise.
 Under the regulations, operators of wind energy facilities must make sure they:

 - implement a noise management plan

 - provide an annual statement with details of complaints, maintenance activities and noise remediation actions during the previous 12 months

 - undertake noise monitoring procedures every five years to ensure ongoing compliance with the relevant noise limits.

-EPA will begin requesting auditor verification of noise management plan reports from operators from 1 Jan 2023.
+EPA will begin requesting auditor review reports of noise management plans from operators from 1 Jan 2023.